harness/developer-hub/docs/continuous-integration/ci-technical-reference/run-step-settings.md

 ## Optional Configuration

-Use these settings to add additional configuration to the step.
+Use the following settings to add additional configuration to the step.

 ### Privileged

 Enable this option to run the container with escalated privileges.
-This is the equivalent of running a container with the Docker `--privileged` flag.
+This is equivalent to running a container with the Docker `--privileged` flag.

 ### Report Paths